FrederikTobner/JANUS/Documentation/Core-Principles/Philosophy.md

 - Optimize where it matters, keep simple where it doesn't

 ### Memory Access Explicitness

-> "Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships."
-> — *Linus Torvalds*

 **Prefer explicit pointer arithmetic over array indexing for multi-dimensional data structures.**